Volunteering

 - removing old fences, installing new fences, gates, signs and benches

-- enjoying the great outdoors while helping the environment and your community
+You can do this while enjoying the great outdoors and helping the environment and your community.

 Being a volunteer is great – it’s enjoyable, and you get to meet interesting people while doing something worthwhile for the environment, wildlife and local residents.
 More volunteers are always welcome.
 You don't need any special skills, but an interest in nature helps!

 Our volunteers help communities across Hampshire flourish by supporting our services, aiding nature recovery and repairing rights of way.
-See how they got on at Silchester Roman Town, where they restored a bridleway to provide better access to the countryside.
+Watch some of our volunteers explaining how they benefit from helping out.